 The application was validated on 1st September 2020.
 The application was considered at planning committee on 30th June 2021 where Councillors voted to defer the application to enable the Appellant to provide additional information.
 The application was then considered again at planning committee on 17th November 2021, where Members resolved to accept the case officer’s recommendation for refusal and added an additional reason for refusal in relation to the design and form of the proposed building.

-This Statement of Common of Ground has been prepared by the Appellant to submit with its appeal.
-After the appeal is submitted, the Appellant will use this draft as a basis for reaching agreement on common ground with the Council.
+This Statement of Common of Ground has been prepared by the Appellant in consultation with the Council.

 Procedural Note